LingpengChen/SonarSweep_dataset/README.md

 /tf_static
 ```

 In the simulator setup, the left camera is colocated with the sonar.
-The right camera is used as the main camera frame, and the script saves `cam_right_pose.txt` plus `T_camright2sonar.txt`.
+The right camera is used as the main camera frame, so the converter saves `cam_right_pose.txt` and `T_camright2sonar.txt`.

+This configuration is intentional: it verifies that SonarSweep can explicitly handle the sonar-camera extrinsic transform by warping sonar information into a camera frame located at a different position.

 ## Step 1: Record ROS Bags

-Create a folder for the target sonar setting:
+Create a folder for the target sonar setting.
+In our real experiments, we use an M1200d sonar with a horizontal FOV of 60 degrees and a vertical FOV of 12 degrees in high-frequency mode, so the example folder is named `vfov12hfov60`.

+You can also record data with other sensor settings, such as `vfov20hfov130`, by changing the sonar parameters in [OceanSim](https://github.com/LingpengChen/LIAS_oceansim).

 ```bash
 mkdir -p raw_dataset/vfov12hfov60